Xiaosheng-Zhao/21cmDELFI/README.md

 ```
 then clone the repo and run `python setup.py install` from the top-level directory.

-For the active learning with the 21 cm power spectrum, you should have the following two dependencies:<br>
+For the active learning (under development) with the 21 cm power spectrum, you should have the following two dependencies:<br>
 [21cmFAST](https://github.com/andreimesinger/21cmFAST) <br>
 [21cmSense](https://github.com/steven-murray/21cmSense) <br>